microsoft/r-server-loan-chargeoff/xgboost.md

 5. Evaluate model performance
 6. Output results (AUC, TPR, TNR)

-The XGBoost Model for the Solution Template can be found in the script “step6_xgboost_model.R.”
+The XGBoost Model for the Solution Template can be found in the script `loanchargeoff_xgboost.R`.
 The function to run the script is xgboost_model().
 It can take in optional input parameters which specify the HDFS working and data directories, the local working directory, and the loan data.
 The input parameters are as follows:

 Input Parameters for xgboost_model(): HDFSWorkDir, HDFSDataDir,	LocalWorkDir, Loan_Data